SMTG-Bham/easyunfold/docs/theory.md

 $$

 where $P$ represents the probability of finding a set of primitive cell stats $\ket{\vec{k}_in}$ contributing to the supercell state $\ket{\vec{K}m}$, or the amount of Bloch character $\vec{k}_i$ preserved in $\ket{\vec{K}m}$ at the same energy.

-Based on this, one can further dervice the spectral function of $E$:
+Based on this, one can further derive the spectral function of $E$:

 $$
 A(\vec{k}_i, E) = \sum_m P_{\vec{K}m}(\vec{k}_i)\delta(E_m - E).